Avast SecureLine VPN Review 2023: A Good Choice?

 User-Friendly, but Underdeveloped

-SecureLine VPN's desktop client and mobile apps are user-friendly and handle nicely, but they don't provide much beyond the essentials.
-Smart VPN allows you to personalize your connections, however, additional features like split tunneling or multi-hop are missing.
-Similarly, only the most common devices are supported, with routers not making the cut.
+SecureLine VPN's desktop client and mobile apps are user-friendly and handle nicely, but don't provide much beyond the essentials.
+Smart VPN allows you to personalize your connections, however, features like split tunneling or multi-hop are missing.
+Only the most common devices are supported, with routers not making the cut.
 Settings and options are bare-bones, with users unable to change protocols or set a DNS server.

-Should you be looking for a variety of settings, SecureLine VPN is not your best choice.
-If you'd like an easy-to-use and straightforward VPN that works for your devices and/or operating system (double-check that it does), SecureLine VPN could meet your expectations.
+Should you be looking for lots of settings, SecureLine VPN is not your best choice.
+If you'd like an easy-to-use and straightforward VPN that works for your devices and/or operating system (double-check that it does), SecureLine VPN might meet your expectations.

-Avast SecureLine VPN's server network isn't anything extraordinary, entailing 700 servers in 34 countries.
-As is standard practice among VPNs, most of these are in Europe and North America, with a few outliers in South Africa or Brazil being the sole representatives for each of these continents.
+Avast SecureLine VPN's server network isn't remarkable, entailing 700 servers in 34 countries.
+As is common among VPNs, most of these are in Europe and North America, with a few outliers in South Africa or Brazil being the only representatives for each of these continents.

 SecureLine's server network isn't very impressive.